ezfruit/transcriber/README.md

    python server.py
    ```

-10. Start the frontend by running the following commands from the root directory.
+10. In a separate terminal, start the frontend by running the following commands from the root directory.

      ```
      cd client